menglilin/Rate-limiting/README.md

 The function used the request is limited

 #### store : new Function()

 For extending: change to another store function.
-This functions must implement incr, decrement and resetKey functions.
+This functions must implement increase, decrease and resetKey functions.